Cosmetics

 The tail counts as a limb.
 When removing limbs, you can remove a maximum of two, as long as the second one is not a weight-bearing limb.
 For example, you can't remove both front legs from a quadrupedal species, but you could remove both arms on a bipedal dino.

-The large applicator also allows you to add some smaller scars around the big ones as long as they're interacting with it or are very close to it, thus being caused by the same source.
-Any small scars that are not interacting with the large ones would not be allowed for the Large Scar Applicator; they would require an additional Small Scar Applicator.
+The Large Scars item also allows you to add some smaller scars around the big ones as long as they're interacting with it or are very close to it, thus being caused by the same source.
+Any small scars that are not interacting with the large ones would not be allowed for the Large Scars item; they would require an additional Small Scars item.

 Examples of Large Scars